Do you suffer from symphysis pubis dysfunction (also known as SPD) in pregnancy?

 The side plank will activate your oblique muscles while teaching you how to maintain your core and pelvis in a stable position.

-In addition, you could modify this exercise several ways depending on your skill level.
+In addition, you could modify this exercise in several ways depending on your skill level.

 Here is how to do a basic modified version: